Para-Lang/para-cli/README.md

 Command Line Interface Implementation for the Para-C programming language

-*For proper documentation and info on Para-C visit the main repo [here](https://github.com/Para-C/Para-C)*
+*For proper documentation and info on Para-C visit the main repo [here](https://github.com/Para-C/Para-C).
+This also includes issues or requesting changes.
+These should be done on the main branch, while the issues here will be maintainers-only*

 ## Commands
 *Commands displayed are mostly only partly implemented*